labdao/plex/README.md

 # Setup

-## Running the complete stack locally
+## Running the Complete Stack Locally
 We have `docker-compose` files available to bring up the stack locally.

 Note: